DoniaEsawi/jobs/README.md

 ### Create the environment variable file from the template:

-`$ cp .env.dist .env` and fill in with any pertinent environment variables into the newly created `.env`.
+`$ cp .env.dist .env` and fill any pertinent environment variables into the newly created `.env`.

 ### Set up the host computer.

-Install docker and docker-compose onto the host computer
+Install docker and docker-compose onto the host computer.

 Run `$ ./bin/install.sh`